 Cape Forest Bathing

 The leaves of a tree indigenous to Southern African forests, Ilex mitis, become soapish in water.
-Its Zulu name refers to their foaminess.
-In Venda its common name translates as the milk-pail washer.
+Their foaminess is referred to in the tree's Zulu name.
+The Venda name translates as the milk-pail washer.
 Elsewhere its leaves have been used for bathing in.

 Less literally, every time we stroll in forests we bathe in the myriad benefits of trees.
 The Japanese who go to relax in the plenitude of their archipelago’s woodlands, in recognising the activity as a form of therapy, call it Shinrin Yoku.

-Stress induced by a physically demanding hike diminishes the calmness brought on by contemplating the swishing of branches and the play of the sunlight dapplings.
-Less vigorous walks achieve a more allround positive outcome, according to research.
-Levels of the stress hormone cortisol drop amidst a cascade of other physiological and mental benefits triggered by certain forest colours, the fractal angles that light is split, as well as phytoncides which are chemicals given off by plants - the stuff of aromatherapists’ remedies.
+Forest bathers are generally found to have reduced amounts of the stress hormone cortisol, amidst a cascade of other physiological and mental benefits triggered by certain forest colours, the prevalence of fractal angles that the light is split into, air-borne phytoncides - the chemicals given off by plants and the stuff of aromatherapists’ remedies.

-And it's not only limited to woods.
-One recent study in a German city reveals that throughout a range of income demographics, more antidepressants are prescribed to residents of less leafy suburbs.
-This at the same time as the Swedes are planning to fill up city street-side parking spaces with rest benches and greenery.
-Perhaps they’ll plant trees good at drawing carbon out of the air, like a local equivalent of spekboom.
+The benefits are not just limited to being in woods.
+One recent study in a German city reveals that throughout a range of income demographics, more antidepressants are prescribed to residents of less leafy suburbs than those near green belts and urban forests.
+This at the same time as the Swedes and others are planning to fill up city street-side parking spaces with rest benches and greenery.

-Endorsed by Japan’s health system, Shinrin Yoku sessions are prescribed as treatment for stress related illnesses from the common cold to cancer.
-Its efficacy is being backed up by research on the microbial and chemical abundance of forests, and its effect on humans.
+In Japan Shinrin Yoku sessions are prescribed as treatment for stress related illnesses from the common cold to cancer.
+Its efficacy is being backed up by research on the microbial and chemical abundance of forests, and their effect on humans.